Video and DVD: 1970-1979

 1979

-Bob Stacy and Larry Crum have queried whether this was ever released on commercial video - more information, please!
+Bob Stacy and Larry Crum have queried whether this was ever released on commercial video.

 R-0506 Excerpt from interview with Bob at Columbia Studios, Los Angeles, CA, 16 Dec 1965

-This programme also contains a clip of the Subterranean Homesick Blues segment from Don't Look Back, see above.
+This programme also contains a clip of Subterranean Homesick Blues from Don't Look Back, see VHS & DVD 1960s.
 Fred Muller adds: "At the start, before the opening credits with the juke box, there's about 30 seconds of a close-up of Dylan in concert, in colour, in what would seem come from one of the Rolling Thunder shows, doing the first verse of Just Like a Woman."
-This would be from the film Renaldo & Clara, recorded at Providence, RI, 4 Nov 1975 (evening show), see above.
+This would be from the film Renaldo & Clara, recorded at Harvard Square Theater, Cambridge, MA, 20 Nov 1975, see above.

 A Flying Pig production

 The rights to material from all quoted contributors remain with them.
-Copyright of all included poster and VHS/DVD/laserdisc cover art remains with the various audiovisual companies and artists.
+Copyright of all included poster and VHS/DVD/laserdisc artwork remains with the various audiovisual companies and artists.

 Site hosted by